 Aside from teaching in a university (usually need a master's degree), working as an ALT in the JET program may be your best bet for making a good income in Japan.
 Teachers here can make around 280,000 Yen a month or more.
 Teaching privately can also be lucrative.
 Some teachers easily make $30+ an hour.

-A few examples of salaries and pay in Japan
+A few examples of salaries and pay for English teachers in Japan

 Here's a look at the Jet programs salary: